 Library computers are equipped with JAWS and Zoom Text.
 To start JAWS use Ctrl+Alt+J. This web page is a list of all of the software included on the library computers.

-A standing, adjustable height workstation is available for users who need to adjust the height of the workstation.
-This workstation is located in the middle of the first floor.
+An adjustable height workstation is available for users who need to adjust the height of the workstation.
+This workstation is located on the first floor.

 The library has different types of spaces to accommodate your needs including group study rooms, quiet spaces (McCain Room on the 2nd floor and 3rd floor), comfortable seating, individual study, silent study rooms, a makerspace, and multimedia rooms.